 - Disruption of services

-- Assess your risks.
-Using your information asset catalog, examine which are at greatest risk of unauthorized access.
-Scrutinize every type of information and every vendor, system, network, software, and device to determine the risk it poses.
+Using your information asset catalog, examine the most significant risks for unauthorized access.
+Scrutinize every type of information and every vendor, system, network, software, and device to determine the danger it poses.

-- Perform a risk analysis.
-Consider the effects of a breach or attack on your business’s reputation, finances, continuity, and operations.
-Rate each risk identified in step 4 as low, medium, or high, depending on the level of damage it could pose to your business.
+Consider the effects of all identified risks on your business’s reputation, finances, continuity, and operations.
+Then measure each assessed cyber risk as low, medium, or high, depending on the level of damage it could pose to your business.

 A risk analysis, performed with the aid of a risk register, considers two main factors: